drakkan/sftpgo/README.md

 - Keyboard interactive authentication.
 You can easily setup a customizable multi-factor authentication.
 - Per user authentication methods.
 You can, for example, deny one or more authentication methods to one or more users.
 - Custom authentication via external programs is supported.
-- Dynamic users modifications before login via external programs are supported.
+- Dynamic user modification before login via external programs is supported.
 - Quota support: accounts can have individual quota expressed as max total size and/or max number of files.
 - Bandwidth throttling is supported, with distinct settings for upload and download.
 - Per user maximum concurrent sessions.